YiChiLin/TechnicalDictionary/Ruby/Ruby.md

 ### PROCS

+- A block of code that you can store in a variable
 - To save you if you want to pass two blocks into a method.
 - Proc objects are blocks of code that have been bound to a set of local variables.
 Once bound, the code may be called in different contexts and can still access those variables.